 Without some of the services we provide, hospitalization and incarceration would be used as a "solution" in many more situations.
-Both of these are usually last resort options as they isolate the individual and because they are the most expensive.
+Both of these are usually last resort options as they isolate the individual and are the most expensive.

-- Help us continue to provide community-based services that keep people out of institutions whenever possible - from a young offender who is offered a chance to participate in drug court versus going to jail, to a middle-aged chronically ill adult struggling to care for herself in his own home.
+- Help us continue to provide community-based services that keep people out of institutions whenever possible – from a young offender who is offered a chance to participate in drug court versus going to jail, to a middle-aged chronically ill adult struggling to care for herself in her own home.

 - Help us continue to reach out to individuals who are isolated and depressed.
 From a young girl who is coping with the grief of losing her mother, to an elderly lady living on her own and fighting depression.
 These are your neighbors – perhaps even your family.
 Your support helps us take care of our community.